Fast Parallel Hypertree Decompositions in Logarithmic Recursion Depth: Implementation and Evaluation

-Our results are summarised in Table~\ref{tab:bigeval}, grouped by HyperBench categories.
-The \emph{Size of Group} shows the number of instances in each group.
-For each algorithm and instance group we list the number of solved instances (\emph{\#solved}) and statistics over the running times (\emph{avg}, \emph{max}, \emph{stdev}).
+Our results are summarised in Table~\ref{tab:bigeval}, distinguishing the hypergraphs in the HyperBench benchmark by size and origin \footnote{HyperBench instances are often categorised more fine-grained in terms of their origin (cf.,~\cite{10.1145/3440015}).
+For our experiments we have found the direct effect of hypergraph size to be more informative and therefore report our results in this way instead.}.
+We distinguish between two main categories, hypergraphs that are derived from applications and hypergraphs that were synthetically generated.
+In each group we report our results split by the number of edges $|E|$ in the instance.
+Note that the group $|E|>100$ of instances with more than 100 edges is empty for the Application case and thus omitted from the table. \emph{Instances in Group} reports the number of instances in each such group.
+For each algorithm and each group of instances, we list the number of solved instances (\emph{\#solved}) and statistics over the running times (\emph{avg}, \emph{max}, \emph{stdev}).
 Times are all in seconds and rounded to a single digit after the comma.
-Overall results over all categories are given in the last row titled ``Total''.
+Results over all groups are given in the last row titled ``Total''.

-Note that while the CSP categories consist of hypergraphs obtained from CSP instances (industrial and random), they functionally are no different than database queries in our setting.
-For our purposes, the main difference between CSP and conjunctive query (CQ) instances in HyperBench is that the CSP instances are generally larger, while in particular the CQ Application set consists almost entirely of very small ($\leq 15$ edges) or acyclic instances.

 As mentioned above, some care is required when comparing times between algorithms.
-While \detk has low average time overall, this is partly due to solving less instances.
-The data therefore demonstrates that, in general, \detk either solves an instance quickly or fails to find an optimal width decomposition before timing out.
-Still, despite solving significantly more instances, running times for \logk overall are comparable with \detk and noticeably lower than for \hdsmt.
+While \newdetk has low average time overall, this is partly due to solving fewer instances.
+The data therefore demonstrates that, in general, \newdetk either solves an instance quickly or fails to find an optimal width decomposition before timing out.
+Overall, we see that despite solving significantly more instances than its competitors, running times for \logk overall are comparable with \newdetk and noticeably lower than for \hdsmt.

-We can observe that throughout all categories, our hybrid \logk implementation solves more instances than its competitors while retaining practically feasible running times.
-Especially on the larger CSP instance groups we see promising improvements over the state of the art.
-Our \logk implementation solves more than twice as many instances than \detk.
-It also solves more instances than \hdsmt and is significantly faster on average throughout all groups.
-Note that for the failure to find a decomposition in the remaining instances does not necessarily imply a timeout.
+It may be of further interest how these numbers compare to the performance of state of the art algorithms for finding generalised hypertree decompositions.
+The results reported for BalancedGo~\cite{DBLP:conf/ijcai/GottlobOP20} (on a comparable system) show that the best method there solves only 1730 instances optimally without timeout.
+In contrast \logk manages to solve 2491 of the instances tested there optimally\footnote{The evaluation in \cite{DBLP:conf/ijcai/GottlobOP20} considers only a subset of HyperBench with 3071 instances}.
+Furthermore, in none of the cases where BalancedGo finds the optimal $\ghw$ is it lower than the optimal $\hw$.
+In other words, in practice, the additional complexity of GHDs compared with HDs is not compensated by achieving lower width (even if, in theory, no better upper bound on the $\hw$ than $\hw \leq 3 \cdot \ghw + 1$ is known \cite{DBLP:journals/ejc/AdlerGG07}).